UK, EU and US Copyright Law

 For entry requirements to the PG Diploma please see General Information.

-This is a fourteen unit programme commencing in October 2013.
-It will extend over eight months leading to a written examination in May 2014.
-The first unit is due to be sent out on the first Monday in October 2013 and subsequent units will then be issued every two weeks until April 2014 with a four-week break over Christmas.
+This is a thirteen unit programme commencing in October 2014.
+It will extend over eight months leading to a written examination in May 2015.
+The first unit is due to be sent out on the first Monday in October 2014 and subsequent units will then be issued every two weeks until April 2015 with a four-week break over Christmas.

 Programme Authors/Tutors and Syllabus

 Alongside the paper based programme material students will also be able to view and download their material from a website specifically designed for their programme.
 Modules will be uploaded in a pdf format on their despatch date.
 This website also offers students the opportunity to interact with each other and view any other information relevant to the course.

 There will be three residential seminars in London.
 These will be held in November/ December 2014, in February 2015 and in April 2015.
 The Centre of European Law will organise a welcome drinks reception at the Strand Campus on the Friday prior to the first weekend seminar in autumn 2014.

 Students will be required to submit three 2000 word assignments during the first year.
 Together these assignments constitute 30% of the final overall mark for the Postgraduate Diploma.